Crew46/data-fall2025/progress/kbird2.md

 Week 5
 This week I added the general list functions that we agreed on.
 Which added mkList(), deleteList(), and clearList().
 I also updated my previous obtain function to use double pointers to properly use the function!
 I modified the existing code to make use of these new functions.
 My Obtain function no longer uses rmnode inside of it.
 I also made sure that there are proper return values as well.
+Added some checks to make sure that clearList and deleteList actually did their functions and to make sure there is not any pointer issues.